caramellya-mei/bdfd-wiki/src/guides/introduction/variables.md

 ### Editing Variables
 Here's how you can modify an existing variable's name/default value:

-1. Select the bot you want to edit the variable for.
+1. Select the bot for which you want to edit the variable.
 2. Go to "Variables" tab.

     ![ex2](https://i.ibb.co/ng3yJNn/Screenshot-20220717-132641.png)